Skip to main content

 It would be best to establish a few ground rules with everyone coming.
 The best way to do this is to get together for lunch or dinner and do it around the table.
 That way, it is much more fun.
 Before you start the search for your favourite affordable holiday cottage, you’ll need to agree on the following:

-- Who is coming?
+• Who is coming?
 (This helps to determine how many bedrooms you need and the number and type of beds in each).
-Quite often, kids will want to share rooms together – so work out the implications now so you can find properties that fit the criteria.
+Quite often, kids will want to share rooms together – so work out the implications now to find properties that fit the criteria.

-And talking of rules, don’t forget the rule is that the person who organises the booking gets first dibs on the choice of bedroom.
-They’ll deserve it – and there’s got to be something to make it worthwhile.
+And speaking of rules, don’t forget that the rule is that the person who organises the booking gets first dibs on the choice of bedroom.
+They’ll deserve it—and there’s got to be something to make it worthwhile.

 3. Same dates – Separate Cottages

-For some people – sharing one large property may seem to be a bridge too far.
+For some people, sharing one large property may seem like a bridge too far.
 That shouldn’t stop you from going away together.
-Look out for places such as farm cottages, which have a choice of family-sized cottages, where one of them has a large enough dining area to seat the larger party.
-Then ask everyone to book their own cottage for the exact dates and start planning the communal barbeques!
+Look out for places such as farm cottages, which have a choice of family-sized cottages, where one has a large enough dining area to seat the larger party.
+Then, ask everyone to book their own cottage for the exact dates and start planning the communal barbeques!

 Multiple family holidays in self-catering accommodation can be fantastic - and will be all the better for a little planning and foresight before you book.
 Here’s hoping that these top tips will help to ensure a holiday full of happy memories and make you wonder why you have never holidayed like this before.